Groups seek probe of Alabama use of virus funds for prisons - NewsBreak

 MONTGOMERY, Ala.
 (AP) — Nearly two dozen organizations have sent a letter asking the U.S. House Financial Services Committee to investigate Alabama’s plan to use $400 million in pandemic relief funds to build two super-sized prisons.

-The American Civil Liberties Union of Alabama, The Sentencing Project, and others signed on to a letter arguing that it is improper to use the relief dollars.Gambling legislation again before lawmakers in ’22 session
+The American Civil Liberties Union of Alabama, The Sentencing Project, and others signed on to a letter arguing that it is improper to use the relief dollars.Alabama Landlord gives eviction notices to tenants of an apartment complex under siege by rats

 They asked Chairwoman Rep. Maxine Waters to hold hearings on the matter.